SBI report claims stimulus packages would impact on Rs 1.29 lakh crore on fiscal deficit

 "The mission mode implementation of 'One Nation One Ration Card' is a step in the right direction.
 So is making available the portability of welfare benefits for migrant workers and those having no ration card.
 The changes in labour laws that are being mulled over in Parliament if implemented properly could bring positive changes in the status of the labourers in this country," it said.

-The report also stressed that the Centre and thet states should work together in order to achieve these objectives within the mandate of overall labour welfare.
+The report also stressed that the Centre and the states should work together in order to achieve these objectives within the mandate of overall labour welfare.
 According to the Economic Survey of India 2017, the magnitude of inter-state migration in India was close to 9 million annually between 2011 and 2016, while Census 2011 pegs the total number of internal migrants in the country at a staggering 139 million.